kascez/ada-datastory/README.md

 > Climate change must now be regarded as one of the most significant challenges to people's health and well-being.

+The warmer winters without snow, the climate of the Baltic countries is changing.
+Although these countries can be observed as developed and they fight against climate change, it is the rest of the world's actions that they are afraid of.

 **And how does the situation look at the Balkans?**

 For a not that developed part of Europe, we collected the opinions of speakers from Slovenia, Croatia, North Macedonia, Romania, Bulgaria, Bosnia and Herzegovina, Greece, Albania and Serbia.
 The 184 quotes from this region provided us with the following summarization.